Lincoln23/FastChat/README.md

   - In the application manager, run your `.war` file

 ** **NOTE** **
-You will need to configure your own SQL database and will need to change `Dao/AWS_RDS_dao`  so it correcty inserts the data.
+You will need to configure your own SQL database and will need to change `Dao/AWS_RDS_dao`  to suit your needs.
 My database is setup as such:
     ![alt text](https://raw.githubusercontent.com/Lincoln23/FastChat/master/ChatBotDevDb.png)